 ARTICLE X: Standing and Special Committees

 Section 1.
-Only members of this Organization shall be eligible to serve in any elective or appointive positions.
+Only members of this Organization shall be eligible to serve in any appointive positions.

 Section 2.
-The Executive Committee may create such standing committees as it may deem necessary to promote the Objects and carry on the work of the Organization.
+The Executive Board may create such standing committees as it may deem necessary to promote the Objects and carry on the work of the Organization.
 The term of each chairperson shall be one year, until the selection of a successor, or until dissolution of the committee.

 Section 3.
-The chairperson of each standing committee shall present a plan of work to the Executive Committee for approval.
+The chairperson of each standing committee shall present a plan of work to the Executive Board for approval of work and budget.

 Section 4.
-The power to form special committees and appoint their members rests with the Organization and the Executive Committee.
+The chairperson of each committee shall be responsible for collecting any money raised by their committee, counting, and submitting it to the Treasurer in a timely fashion, generally within one week of collection.

 Section 5.
+The power to form special committees and appoint their members rests with the Organization and the Executive Board.

-The Chairperson shall be a member ex officio of all committees except the nominating committee.
+Section 6.
+The President shall be a member ex officio of all committees.

 ARTICLE XI: Fiscal Year